girlscript/winter-of-contributing/Datascience_With_Python/Linear Algebra/Getting started with Linear Algebra/README.md

 <h1 align="left">Getting started with Linear Algebra</h1>

+## Aim:
+To give a brief introduction on what is Linear Algebra, some of its important topics ,basic examples and code snipets for simple calculation using numpy library.

-# What is Linear Algebra?
+## What is Linear Algebra?
 <h3>A branch of mathematics dealing with linear equations.</h3>
 </br>